 History and sources of knowledge

 - Experiments to measure atom size: Rayleigh experiment with oil.

 - Not everything can be precisely measured.

 - Importance of a definition.

 Fun facts and quotes

-- Give an example of some things (not atom or light spot) that size is not obvious.
-How can we define their size?
+- Give an example of something (not an atom or a light spot) where size is not obvious.
+How can we define its size?